Structure-Preserving Generalized Manifold Galerkin Reduction for Port-Hamiltonian Systems: Abstract

 \section{Abstract}

-This paper considers structure-preserving model order reduction (\MOR) techniques for port-Hamiltonian (\pH) systems, which are typically derived from energy-based modelling.
-To keep favorable properties of \pH systems such as stability and passivity in a reduced order model (\ROM), we use structure-preserving methods in the reduction process.
-There exists an extensive literature on structure-preserving \MOR methods of \pH systems, however, to the best of our knowledge, there does not exist an intrusive structure-preserving \MOR method for nonlinear \pH systems on the base of general nonlinear approximation maps.
-To close this gap, we propose a \MOR method for \pH systems based on the idea of the generalized manifold Galerkin (\GMG) reduction.
-The resulting \MOR method can be applied to both linear and nonlinear \pH systems resulting in \ROMs, which are again of \pH form.
-For the numerical examples, we employ a linear and a nonlinear mass-spring-damper system and the results show that the proposed \MOR methods have lower relative reduction error compared to existing methods.
+This paper considers structure-preserving model order reduction (\MOR) techniques for port-Hamiltonian (\pH) systems, which are typically derived from energy-based modeling.
+To keep favorable properties of \pH systems such as passivity in a reduced order model (\ROM), we use structure-preserving methods in the reduction process.
+Although projection-based structure-preserving \MOR methods for nonlinear pH systems based on nonlinear approximation ansatzes have recently been proposed, existing approaches typically rely on specific structures of the approximation map and the underlying \pH system.
+To address this limitation, we propose a \MOR framework based on generalized manifold Galerkin (\GMG) reduction.
+The resulting framework can employ general nonlinear approximation maps while preserving the \pH structure.
+We establish sufficient conditions for structure preservation, show that the associated non-degeneracy conditions are generically satisfied.
+We further present linear and quadratic approximation maps within the proposed framework.
+Numerical examples for a linear and a nonlinear mass-spring-damper system show that the proposed \MOR methods have lower relative reduction error compared to existing methods.

 \keywords{structure-preserving model reduction, port-Hamiltonian systems, generalized manifold Galerkin reduction, quadratically embedded manifolds}